This helpful guide will walk you through your responsibilities in the process of getting a Residence Permit ID card in Qatar.

 The Residence Permit in Qatar

 If your plan is to live and work in Qatar, you will need a valid Residence Permit (RP).
-This will allow you to be able to sign a rental agreement, pay your fines, rent a car, and officially identify yourself.
+This will allow you to be able to sign a Qatari rental agreement, pay your fines, rent a car, and officially identify yourself.
 The RP is a rectangular-shaped stiff card that includes your photo, name, date of birth, and your 11-digit ID number.
 It will also specify your nationality and occupation.
 Residence Permits are issued by the State of Qatar Ministry of Interior.

-Who needs a RP in Qatar?
+Who needs an RP in Qatar?

 Everyone living in Qatar, from infants to the elderly, needs a Residence Permit.
 Non-residents and tourists can stay in the country for as long as their visa allows, but may not work or stay beyond that period without an RP.

 The good news about the RP is that employers handle the bulk of the paperwork.
-Once you have found an employer based in Qatar who wants to hire you, they begin the paperwork to become your sponsor.
+Once you have found an employer that is based in Qatar and wants to hire you, they begin the paperwork to become your sponsor.
 Once the process is underway, you will have to travel to Qatar because the paperwork must be completed with you in the country.
 It is very important that you don’t leave the country until the process is completed.

 You will enter Qatar on a single-entry visa and complete the required steps once you arrive.
 You will also need to take a blood test to check for communicable diseases, have a chest x-ray, and provide fingerprints.
 It is important to know that if you are found to be positive for HIV, you will be denied an RP and deported.